W/ Bob & David: Production

 Shooting began on April 15, 2015.
 W/ Bob & David is written and executive produced by Odenkirk and Cross.
 Marc Provissiero and Naomi Odenkirk, Tim Sarkes, Dave Kneebone, Tim Heidecker, and Eric Wareheim also produce.
 The four episodes, which were released simultaneously on November 13, 2015, had the studio segments directed by Keith Truesdell and the pre-recorded segments directed by Jason Woliner, except for the fourth episode, in which Tom Gianas also directed the pre-recorded segments.
 The hour-long making of special was directed by Lance Bangs.

 The opening title sequence was created by digital artist and musician Cyriak Harris.
 Bob & David contacted Cyriak to create the opening sequence with a hands-off approach, only asking him to not make it specifically like standard TV credits but more like his viral YouTube videos.
-His signature style of beat sequenced animations to original music compositions featuring morphing branches of elements from still photos and videos created in Adobe After Effects. is greatly inspired by, and has been compared to Terry Gilliam's animated sequences used in the British sketch comedy show, Monty Python's Flying Circus, a significant inspiration for the show's creators and it's featured crossing of sketches with transitional videos and animated elements.
+His signature style of beat sequenced animations to original music compositions featuring morphing branches of elements from still photos and videos created in Adobe After Effects. is greatly inspired by, and has been compared to Terry Gilliam's animated sequences used in the British sketch comedy show, Monty Python's Flying Circus, a significant inspiration for the show's creators and its featured crossing of sketches with transitional videos and animated elements.

-The series is dedicated to Andrew McBell.
-McBell Was a supporter of David Cross during his time on Mr. Show.
-McBell died during the September 11th Attacks, 14 years prior to the shows release.